 Action on climate change

 Our elected members declared a climate emergency in October 2019.
 We are committed to becoming a carbon-neutral organisation.
 We are also working with partners to reduce Belfast's net carbon emissions by 80 per cent compared to 2005 levels as quickly as possible.
 We also want to transition to a low-carbon economy in a generation.
-In 2022 we intend to set a target date for Belfast to reach net-zero emissions.
+In 2022 we adopted these city targets:

 Our plan to mitigate climate change